gerryvel/RoomSensor/README.md

 - humidity
 - altitude
 - voltage (batterie)
-- Set "True" from client: enable Deep-Sleep-Modus for 1 min
+- Set "True" from client: enable Deep-Sleep-Modus for 1 min and WiFiScan off

 The 12 Volt is reduced 10-26 Volt to 5 Volt with a DC Step-Down_Converter for connect to wired power.
 Also is a Batterie inserted in the housing and measurement for this voltage.